telerik/ajax-docs/controls/panelbar/appearance-and-styling/setting--the-css-class-of-items.md

 **RadPanelItem** objects have a number of properties whose value is the name of a CSS class.
 These properties let you alter the appearance of individual tabs in the tab strip without using a [custom skin]({%slug panelbar/appearance-and-styling/tutorial:-creating-a-custom-skin%}).

->caution Typically, the[Skin]({%slug panelbar/appearance-and-styling/skins%})overrides some of the attributes set using the CSS class properties.
-If your CSS class does not achieve the desired effect, try using the **!important** modifier, or look at the[skin CSS file]({%slug panelbar/appearance-and-styling/understanding-the-skin-css-file%})to understand what is happening.
+>caution Typically, the [Skin]({%slug panelbar/appearance-and-styling/skins%}) overrides some of the attributes set using the CSS class properties.
+If your CSS class does not achieve the desired effect, try using the **!important** modifier, or look at the [skin CSS file]({%slug panelbar/appearance-and-styling/understanding-the-skin-css-file%}) to understand what is happening.
 >